freddiefeng/The-Game-of-Quadris/README.txt

+Contributor: Guoyao Feng(Freddie), Al Thai Tran(Alvin)

 Compilation
 --------------------
 The program can be compiled by using the following command make (make -f Makefile)

 An executable called "quadris" will be produced.

+Note that the proper XLib is necessary for compilation.
+Please refer to the makefile for more information.

 Instruction
 --------------------